INFORMATION FOR OUTGOING STUDENTS PARTICIPATING IN ERASMUS BILATERAL EXCHANGE OR FREE MOVER PROGRAMME

 1. We recommend the quickest possible exchange programme settlement (especially in the case of last semester students, as at least 10 days before the Bachelor thesis defence, students' exchange settlement files and certificate of completion of studies are submitted to the officer in charge of Bachelor defences).

-2. The exchange settlements must be made by the end of the semester, according to the SGH academic year schedule.
+2. The exchange settlements must be made not later than one month after the end of the semester, according to the SGH academic year schedule.

-3. If the semester at the host institution is longer than the one at SGH, students are obliged to apply to the Deputy Dean of the Bachelor Studies Office for permission to prolong the deadline for the exchange settlement suggesting a new deadline (which should also be properly justified).
+3. If the deadline given in point 2 cannot be met (because e.g. the semester at the host institution is much longer than the one at SGH), students are obliged to apply to the Deputy Dean of the Bachelor Studies Office for permission to prolong the deadline for the exchange settlement suggesting a new deadline (which should also be properly justified).

 1. Students who wish to have a course equivalent for a course completed abroad, should fill in a form (to be downloaded here), in which course equivalents within the SGH course offer should be suggested.